Updated – Sept 30 2020

 If you are breastfeeding with flat nipples, keep a tract of baby’s wet diapers to ensure he/she is getting enough milk.
 Also, make sure baby is gaining age recommended weight.

-- Recommended reading : 9 Proven ways to Relieve Gas Pain in Infants Naturally
+- 9 Proven ways to Relieve Gas Pain in Infants Naturally

-- Recommended reading : How to Cure Yeast Infection Naturally in Babies
+- How to Cure Yeast Infection Naturally in Babies

-- Recommended reading : 9 Reasons Why Babies shake their Head Side to Side
+- 9 Reasons Why Babies shake their Head Side to Side

-Here are the ways to draw your nipple out manually (6-8):
+Here are the ways to stick out flat nipples manually (6-8)

 6. Reverse Pressure Softening

-Shortly before breastfeeding, use your fingertips to encircle the base of the nipple and push inward toward chest wall for 1-3 minutes to draw your nipple out for baby to grasp easily (3).
+To make flat nipples stick out for breastfeeding, use your fingertips to encircle the base of the nipple and push inward toward chest wall for 1-3 minutes just before breastfeeding session.
+It will help draw your nipple out for baby to grasp easily (3).

 7. Nipple stimulation before Nursing

 Try stimulating your nipple just before nursing by gently rolling it between your thumb and index finger for 1-2 minutes.
 Then quickly apply moist, cold cloth on your nipple.
-This will help your nipple to protrude outward.
+This will help your flat nipples to stick out for breastfeeding.
 Avoid prolong use of cold cloth on your nipple as it can inhibit let-down.